Michelle’s Amazing Hypnobabies HBAC – A Photo Essay

 “He was 9 pounds!
 I would have never have guessed with how easy it was!
 Hypnobabies worked amazingly!”

-Here I am a few minutes later with my Lightswitch in the off position.
-I believe the track I was listening to was Early First Stage.
-I rotated between this and Birthing Day Affirmations, and Deepening throughout my birthing time.
+Here I am a few minutes later with my Light-switch in the off position (Hypnobabies technique for entering hypnosis).
+I believe the track I was listening to was Early First Stage (Hypnobabies main birthing day track).
+I rotated between this and Birthing Day Affirmations (Hypnobabies special positive affirmations about birth), and Deepening (Hypnobabies hypnosis track to bring you deeper into hypnosis) throughout my birthing time (Hypnobabies word for labor).

 Another viewpoint.
 I was so comfortable and relaxed, on my birthing ball just imagining opening up and relaxing my muscles to allow baby Gavin to make his way down.